httpwg/http-extensions/draft-ietf-httpbis-key.md

 nominated header field value.
 When this happens, Key processing needs to fail safely, so that the correct behavior is observed.

-When this happens, implementations MUST either behave as if the Key header was not present, or assure that the nominated header fields being compared match, as per {{RFC7234}}, Section 4.1.
+When this happens, implementations MUST either behave as if the whole Key header field was not present (i.e., abort processing of Key, ignoring it entirely and falling back to Vary), or assure that the nominated header fields being compared match, as per {{RFC7234}}, Section 4.1 (i.e., treat the failing portion of the Key header as falling back to Vary, but continuing to process the rest).

 ## Key Parameters